kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 Overview
 ********

-In this tutorial you will learn how to create napps that uses events (|KycoEvents|_).
-You will buid one NApp that generate periodic events (*Ping*) and another one that listen to a specific event and execute an action (*Pong*) whenever the listened event occur.
+In this tutorial, you will learn how to create NApps that use events (|KycoEvents|_).
+You will buid one NApp that generate periodic events (*Ping*) and another one that listens to a specific event and execute an action (*Pong*) whenever the listened event occurs.

-The average time to go throught this is: ``15 min``
+The average time to go through this is: ``15 min``.

 What you will need
 ===================

-* How to create a basic NApp: Part 1 - Refer to |Tutorial_01|_
+* How to create a basic NApp: Part 1 - Refer to |Tutorial_01|_;
-* How to create a basic NApp: Part 2 - Refer to |Tutorial_02|_
+* How to create a basic NApp: Part 2 - Refer to |Tutorial_02|_.

 What you will learn
 ====================

-* How KycoEvents works
+* How KycoEvents works;
-* Create a Ping NApp
+* Create a Ping NApp (generate events);
-* Create a Pong NApp
+* Create a Pong NApp (listens to events);
-* Running your Ping and Pong Napps
+* Running your Ping and Pong Napps.

 ************